© 1997-2014 Jerry Emanuelson

 This important fact deserves repeating again: The recognition of the importance of an ignored major medical condition usually begins with the patients, not with the medical profession.

 Among the large amount of email that I receive, a very small percentage come from needle phobics who have developed a high level of anger toward the medical profession.
-This anger, although often understandable, is extremely counterproductive in our efforts to politely educate the medical professionals about needle phobia.
-If you are one of these few individuals, please try to find a way to overcome your anger before you become a Needle Phobia activist.
+This anger, although often entirely understandable, is extremely counterproductive in our efforts to politely educate the medical professionals about needle phobia.
+If you are one of these individuals, please try to find a way to overcome your anger before you become a Needle Phobia activist.

 This page contains a considerable amount of information in a small amount of space.
 If you are suffering from needle phobia, it is a good idea to re-read this information carefully.

 Unfortunately, I do not know of any physicians offering help or treatment for this condition.
 I would very much like to develop a list of physicians who treat needle phobia; but that list does not yet exist, and I doubt that it will at anytime in the foreseeable future.
 Physicians who make special provisions for needle phobic patients are desperately needed.
 I am asking doctors who are interested to contact me.
 I do keep this site updated frequently; and after more than 17 years, there are still no practicing physicians who specialize in helping patients with needle phobia.
+I have to spend time each week answering email to tell people that this paragraph means exactly what it says.

-Needle phobics who are unable to find a cooperative physician to write prescriptions for things like anti-anxiety medications or the Synera/Rapydan patch may consider visiting a psychiatrist for help with this.
+Needle phobics who are unable to find a cooperative physician to write prescriptions for things like anti-anxiety medications or the Synera/Rapydan patch may consider consulting a psychiatrist for help with this.
 Unlike a psychologist, a psychiatrist is a medical doctor who can prescribe medicines like Valium and anesthetic skin patches like Synera.
 Psychiatrists are generally much more comfortable prescribing such medicines, and they are much more knowledgeable about the use of anti-anxiety medicines than other physicians.

 I have heard from psychologists who claim to be able to treat needle phobia successfully, but nearly all needle phobics who report going to a psychologist report negative results.
 The number of needle phobics who have emailed me reporting unsatisfactory results from sessions with psychologists is extremely large.
 I am particularly concerned about what might happen in a non-medical setting if someone experiences a severe vasovagal reflex reaction (as many people do when talking about needle procedures).

 Some companies have, or are developing, products with the potential to dramatically improve the lives of millions of needle phobics.
 Echo Therapeutics has developed products for needle-free glucose monitoring and drug delivery that are not yet on the market.
 It remains to be seen whether either of these companies will market their products in such a way that they will ever become easily available to needle phobic individuals.
-Most companies still insist upon marketing their products exclusively to the people who believe that such products are unnecessary in spite of the millions of dollars that have been tragically wasted on such efforts.
+Most companies still insist upon marketing their products exclusively to the people who believe that such products are unnecessary in spite of the millions of dollars that have already been tragically wasted on such efforts.

 (A few needle phobia sufferers want to know the Greek name for needle phobia.
 Some people argue over the correct Greek term for the disorder.
 I am not a Greek scholar, and neither are the scientists who have studied needle phobia.
 The Greek terms for most phobias cannot be found in most medical databases.
 The correct medical term for needle phobia in all English-speaking countries is needle phobia.)